Top 10 things Pete Carroll said Monday: Shaquem Griffin, captains named, injury updates and more

 That’s no surprise given that K.J.
 Wright had arthroscopic knee surgery a week ago Monday.

-But Carroll seemed to confirm it when he talked about Griffin and noted that he is now entering a period of a number of firsts including his “first time official start in the league.
+But Carroll seemed to confirm it when he talked about Griffin and noted that he is now entering a period of a number of firsts, including his “first-time official start in the league.
 So we’ll take each one one step at a time.’’

-As for Wright, Carroll said he “looks great’’ but said “he’s still got some swelling and some stuff he’s working on. … this is a remarkable process he’s on and I don’t know why they knew he could get back in a couple of weeks.
+As for Wright, Carroll said he “looks great’’ but said, “He’s still got some swelling and some stuff he’s working on. … this is a remarkable process he’s on and I don’t know why they knew he could get back in a couple of weeks.
 But he’s got a shot.
 We’ll see.’’

-Tedric Thompson will play against the Broncos Sunday expected to start at free safety.
+Tedric Thompson will play against the Broncos, expected to start at free safety.

-Thompson sat out the preseason finale with rib and stinger injuries suffered against Minnesota and was limited in practice Monday.
+Thompson sat out the exhibition finale with rib and stinger injuries suffered against Minnesota and was limited in practice Monday.

 But Carroll said “he’s ready go to’’ against Denver.
-Thompson, who had just eight defensive snaps last season, should start alongside strong safety Bradley McDougald in what would be — assuming Thomas doesn’t end his hold out — the first game Seattle will play since 2009 without one of either Thomas or Chancellor starting at one of the two safety spots.
+Thompson, who had just eight defensive snaps last season, should start alongside strong safety Bradley McDougald in what would be — assuming Thomas doesn’t end his holdout — the first game Seattle will play since 2009 without either Thomas or Chancellor starting at one of the two safety spots.

 Carroll was vague on if D.J.
-Fluker will play against Denver but J.R.
+Fluker will play against Denver, but J.R.
 Sweezy will start in his place if needed.

 Fluker has a hamstring issue and Carroll said only “we’ll find out later in the week’’ if he can play against Denver.